Enriched Pre-trained Transformers for Joint Slot Filling and Intent Detection: Related Work

-Before the rise of deep learning models, sequential ones such as Maximum Entropy Markov model (MEMM) \citep{toutanvoa-manning-2000-enriching,mccallum2000maximum}, and Conditional Random Fields (CRF)~\cite{Lafferty:2001:CRF:645530.655813,jeong2008triangular} were the state-of-the-art choice.
-Recently, several combinations between these frameworks and different neural network architecture were proposed~\citep{xu2013convolutional,huang2015bidirectional,e-etal-2019-novel}.
-However, a steer away from sequential models is observed in favour of self-attentive ones such as the Transformer~\citep{devlin-etal-2019-bert,liu2019roberta,radford2018improving,radford2019language}.
+\paragraph{Slot Filling} Before the rise of deep learning, sequential models such as Maximum Entropy Markov model (MEMM) \citep{toutanvoa-manning-2000-enriching,mccallum2000maximum}, and Conditional Random Fields (CRF)~\cite{Lafferty:2001:CRF:645530.655813,jeong2008triangular} were the state-of-the-art choice.
+Recently, several combinations thereof and different neural network architecture were proposed~\citep{xu2013convolutional,huang2015bidirectional,e-etal-2019-novel}.
+However, a steer away from sequential models is observed in favor of self-attentive ones such as the Transformer~\citep{devlin-etal-2019-bert,liu2019roberta,radford2018improving,radford2019language}.
 They compose a contextualized representation of both the sentences, and each word, though a sequence of intermediate non-linear hidden layers, usually followed by a projection layer in order to obtain per-token tags.
-Such models had been successfully applied to closely related tasks, e.g.,~as named entity recognition~\citep{devlin-etal-2019-bert}, POS tagging~\citep{tsai-etal-2019-small}, etc.
+Such models had been successfully applied to closely related tasks, e.g.,~NER~\citep{devlin-etal-2019-bert}, POS tagging~\citep{tsai-etal-2019-small}, etc.

 Approaches modeling the intent or the slot as independent of each other suffer from uncertainty propagation due the absence of shared knowledge between the tasks.
 To overcome this limitation, we learn both tasks using a joint model.